|H3N2 canine influenza in Los Angeles County

 This strain of canine influenza was first found in the US in

-longer afterward.
+virus for 30 days or more.
 Transmission of influenza usually occurs

 through contact with infected respiratory secretions